A Better Response to Climate Change

 Our 2045 Vision sets an ambition for the National Park to be carbon negative.

 The National Park can play a significant role as a carbon sink through peatland restoration, woodland management and creation, sustainable farming and land management practices to increase soil carbon.
 The Authority is also working with Devon County Council and partners on a co- ordinated response to the climate emergency.

 We want to ensure that Dartmoor leads the way on climate change mitigation and adaptation, making the best use of Dartmoor’s natural, built and cultural resources.
-The impacts of climate change cut-across all aspects of the Management Plan, and so the response has been integrated throughout each section of the Plan, linking to relevant aspects of the Local Plan which is an important delivery mechanism.
+The impacts of climate change cut-across all aspects of the Partnership Plan, and so the response has been integrated throughout each section of the Plan, linking to relevant aspects of the Local Plan which is an important delivery mechanism.
 In summary, this includes:

 Mitigating climate change by reducing emissions

 A major focus on increasing Dartmoor’s carbon storage and sequestration through restoration of; soils, extensively on peatland; natural regeneration of semi-natural habitats; woodland creation and management.